AndrewShahini/HabsZone/README.md

 ## Project Description

 ### The Idea
 The website will be a fan-oriented Montreal Canadiens information hub called “HabsZone”.
-It will focus on making our fans up-to-date team information, stats, schedules, and interactive elements, such as stats and standing.
-Users can browse team rosters, see game schedules, view highlights, and communicate with other fans about any topic relating to the Montreal Canadiens.
+It will focus on making our fans up-to-date team information and interactive elements, such as stats the standings.
+Users can browse team rosters, view highlights, and communicate with other fans about any topic relating to the Montreal Canadiens.

 ### Chosen Font
 Roboto for headers and while body text can use Arial for clarity.